Liver Health

 Positive effects observed in studies:

-Research published in The Lancet found that semaglutide significantly reduced liver fat and improved fibrosis markers in patients with non-alcoholic steatohepatitis (NASH).
+Research published in The Lancet found that semaglutide significantly reduced liver fat and improved fibrosis markers in patients with metabolic dysfunction-associated steatohepatitis (MASH).

 However, individual responses vary.
 Rapid weight loss, dehydration, and changes in fat metabolism can temporarily stress the liver in some cases.